FACULTY ASSOCIATED WITH THE PROGRAM OF ENVIRONMENTAL STUDIES

 * EVST 304b / AMST 348b, Space, Place, and Landscape Laura Barraclough

 Survey of core concepts in cultural geography and spatial theory.
 Ways in which the organization, use, and representation of physical spaces produce power dynamics related to colonialism, race, gender, class, and migrant status.
 Multiple meanings of home; the politics of place names; effects of tourism; the aesthetics and politics of map making; spatial strategies of conquest.
 Includes field projects in New Haven.
+SO

 EVST 340b / ECON 330b, Economics of Natural Resources Robert Mendelsohn

 Microeconomic theory brought to bear on current issues in natural resource policy.
 Topics include regulation of pollution, hazardous waste management, depletion of the world's forests and fisheries, wilderness and wildlife preservation, and energy planning.
 After introductory microeconomics.
+QR, SO

 * EVST 345a / ANTH 382a / F&ES 384a, Environmental Anthropology Carol Carpenter

 History of the anthropological study of the environment: nature-culture dichotomy, ecology and social organization, methodological debates, politics of the environment, and knowing the environment.
+SO

 EVST 180b / CHEM 105b, Chemistry for the Environment Staff